Bilbao

 Arriaga Theater, Bilbao

-• Arriaga Theater/Teatro Arriaga: The Arriaga Theater is Bilbao’s opera house.
-The beautiful theater building was constructed in 1890 in neo – baroque style according to architect Joaquin Rucoba’s design.
-The theater is named after the composer Juan Crísóstomo Arriaga, who has been nicknamed the Spanish Mozart.
+Teatro Arriaga is the name of Bilbao’s opera house.
+The beautiful theater building was built in 1890 in the neo-baroque style according to the design of the architect Joaquin Rucoba.
+The theater is named after the composer Juan Crísóstomo Arriaga, nicknamed the Spanish Mozart.

 Plaza Nueva, Bilbao